 First thing’s first, set up a standard process for your jobs using CompanyCam.
-By creating a checklist of photos to take as soon as a crew steps foot onto the job, you can ensure that every project you work on has a solid foundation to refer back to.
+Creating a checklist of photos to take as soon as a crew steps onto the job ensures that every project you work on has a solid foundation to refer back to.

 2. Add Details to Project Notes

 Now that your standard process is in place, add all the necessary details to your project notes.

 This is a great spot to drop any special instructions: door codes, pet names, or random things to be aware of when stepping onto the job.
 Everyone on the project can view those notes and know where to park, how to get into the job site, and whether Kujo is friendly.

 3. Time Stamp Clock-Ins and Clock-Outs

 Once you have your standard process in place, your project created, and your first 25 photos taken, use CompanyCam to clock in and out of each job.